uxlfoundation/oneapi-construction-kit/doc/design.md

-In order to build `libimg` it is necessary to supply a header called `image_library_integration.h` that defines the types and functions used by ComputeAorta, this filename is important as it is hard-coded into the `libimg` source files.
+In order to build `libimg` it is necessary to supply a header called `image_library_integration.h` that defines the types and functions used by the oneAPI Construction Kit, this filename is important as it is hard-coded into the `libimg` source files.

 ##### Shared